hRun/piiS-scanner/README.md

   -h, --help                  show this help message and exit -v, --verbose               Write verbose output
-  -m MOUNT, --mount MOUNT     Absolute path where to temporarily mount shares to -r RULES, --rules RULES     File to read YARA rules from -p PWD, --pass PWD          File to read credentails for authentication from (absolute path) -s SHARES, --shares SHARES  File to read multiple shares to scan from -t TARGET, --target TARGET  Share to scan.
+  -m MOUNT, --mount MOUNT     Absolute path where to temporarily mount shares to -r RULES, --rules RULES     File to read YARA rules from.
+Specify multiple rule files like this: [rules/file1,rules/file2] -p PWD, --pass PWD          File to read credentials for authentication from (absolute path) -s SHARES, --shares SHARES  File to read multiple shares to scan from -t TARGET, --target TARGET  Share to scan.
 Enclosed in single quotes.
 Will be overridden by -s|--shares if specified -w, --write                 Write output to file instead of stdout